Vyral/max-folkers/_posts/2021-05-12-spring-2021-market-update.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Max+Folkers/Strategies+As+A+Buyer+To+Get+Your+Offer+Accepted_Market+Update.mp4
 pullquote: >-
-  Now that homes are starting to sell at these high prices, appraisals are now back in line.
+  Now that homes are starting to sell at these high prices, appraisals are back in line.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false